 - If you plan to have custody of your children, notify the school, daycare or relatives looking after your children so they will know, for instance, that you will be the person dropping off and picking up the children.

 The process of obtaining an absolute divorce in North Carolina can be a stressful and emotional experience.
-At Strickland, Agner & Associates, we will focus on easing your stress and making sure your top priorities are served at every stage in the process.
+The Goldsboro divorce lawyers at Strickland, Agner & Associates, we will focus on easing your stress and making sure your top priorities are served at every stage in the process.

 We work with clients in Goldsboro and surrounding areas in North Carolina.
 Contact us today to discuss your case.